Enter a URL

 1. Viewing Source Code in a Web Browser

-One of the easiest ways to access a webpage’s source code is through your web browser.
-Here’s how you can do it:
+Accessing a webpage's source code is simple in your web browser.
+Here's how:

 2. Using Developer Tools